Kugisaki1704/Kugisaki1704/README.md

   </a>
 </h1>

-<h3 align="center">An aspiring fullstack developer from India
+<h3 align="center">An aspiring software developer from India
 </h3>

 <br/>